 Head and Face Massage can often be included as part of a full body Swedish or Aromatherapy Massage, but it feels good to have a Head and Face Massage as a standalone treatment.
 The neck is also massaged, as this carries blood to and from the head, and can often be the cause of headaches, eye twitches, sinusitis congestion and pulsing temples.

 Gentle thumb pressure is applied intricately to the face and head, working out the stresses caused by modern day life.

 Advanced Massage and Bodywork treatment sessions combining years of experience and some seriously effective techniques.

-Postural examination, Myoskeletal Alignment, Clinical Soft Tissue Therapy ‘Meridian style’ with IASTM, Dry Needling, Hammer Therapy and Myofascial release as required.
+Postural examination, Myoskeletal Alignment, Clinical Soft Tissue Therapy ‘Meridian style’ with IASTM, Dry Needling, Hammer Therapy, Myofascial release and Osteopathic Joint Manipulation as required.

 Clinical Soft Tissue Therapy